kristiyanivanovx/WeLearn/README.md

 # How to use
 - Navigate around, create new lessons, reports, comments and moderate them through the administration.
-- An user cannot edit and delete another one's comments, reports and lessons if he is not the creator
+- An user cannot edit and delete another one's comments, reports and lessons if he is not the creator.
 - The application has live chat functionality, realized with SignalR and websockets.
 Using Hangfire in production, every week the messages and chats are getting deleted/cleaned, the reason being that we can accumulate a lot of them and they are not that important at all.
-Another option is for the clean period to be monthly, weekly seems often.
+Another option is for the clean period to be monthly, weekly seems too often.

 ## User Credentials: Administrator
 - Username: welearnbg@gmail.com